pottekkat/personal-website/content/about.md

 ---
-title: "About"
+title: "About Me"
 url: "/about/"
 layout: "about"
-date: "2020-08-25"
-description: "About Navendu Pottekkat"
+description: "About me"
-searchHidden: true
 ---

 I'm an Engineer working on Service Meshes, Deep Learning on Edge and Neuro-Memristive Systems.